Mad About Alice

 Mad About Alice is a British sitcom that ran during 2004 for six episodes.
+Described as a sitcom with a silent 'h', it is regarded as one of the worst BBC sitcoms of 2004.
+It has never been repeated on the BBC, and there are no plans to release it on DVD, although some episodes are available on YouTube.

+Premise

 It centres on the lives of a divorced couple and their young son.
 Despite no longer living together, Doug (Jamie Theakston) and Alice (Amanda Holden) remain in close contact due to joint custody of their nine-year-old son Joe.
-Old habits die hard and the two just cannot get together without an argument.